collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_3_OpioidBased.md

 - Along with anesthetic medications, opioids may be given (often as a controlled infusion) to manage surgical pain

 **After Surgery:**
-- Pain may be more variable than in opioid-free pathways
+- Pain control may be more variable than with opioid-free pathways
+- **Some patients may still experience moderate pain despite opioid use** - this is not unusual and does not mean the anesthetic failed
-- Some patients may have more nausea, sleepiness, or breathing sensitivity, especially if they have sleep apnea
+- You may have more nausea or sleepiness than patients receiving opioid-free anesthesia
+- If you have sleep apnea, breathing sensitivity, or certain other conditions, your care team will monitor you more closely
-- Your care team will monitor you closely and provide medications to prevent nausea and manage pain safely
+- Your nurses will work with you to manage pain, nausea, and other symptoms safely
+- Walking and early movement help with recovery, though sedation or nausea may delay this slightly compared to opioid-free approaches

 **Benefits:**
 - Familiar, conventional approach